Boro23-wq/boro-blogs/content/blog/react/SWR.md

   return <div>Hi {data.name}!</div>
 }
 ```

-In the above example, the useSWR hook accepts two parameters, a key string or a path and a fetcher function.
-Key is basically the path to where you fetch the data from which will be passed to the fetcher as an argument.
-Eventually, the fetcher function is involved in return the essential data.

 The hook typically returns two different values: data and error, based on the status of the request.